Proxmox

 5. **Serial console**: Enable serial console to view early boot logs and network initialization messages

-### Disk Controller Issues
+### Disk controller issues

 * **Configuration rejected**: If you see "virtio-scsi-single disk controller is not supported", use `--disks virtio:10GiB` instead of `--disks virtio-scsi-single:10GiB`